Takeaway

 Rather, I’d say what the author of the book wrote to do in that situation.

-Here was my answer:
+Here is my answer:

 “Grant Cardone explains that customer satisfaction is mandatory for all businesses, but that companies really differentiate when they can get new customers.
-He thinks growth is the number one criteria for companies, and I think he is right, so I would choose to gain 100 new customers.
+He thinks growth is the number one criterion for companies, and I think he is right, so I would choose to gain 100 new customers.
 I assume that the 1000 current customers are customers because they are happy about our service, so, we don’t risk losing them and can focus on getting more customers instead.”

 Expect more situation questions like this.